NYULibraries/specialcollections/README.md

 # Run the server
 ~$ docker-compose -f config/docker/docker-compose.development.yml run --service-ports web bundle exec rails server -b 0.0.0.0
 ```

+Then you should be able to go to `http://{docker-machine ip}:3000` or if you've set it up in your `/etc/hosts` `http://dockerhost:3000`

 ## See it in action!